mnr/writing-wip/kwak-anthology.md

 Lupe waved the room into view, then spread her hands to enlarge the space where the oven used to be.
 Spinning her fingers counter-clockwise re-assembled it to its assumed state before the explosion.
 To the side of the room were two new objects; a circuit board and a meal kit.

 “Okay, look at this,” Lupe pointed at the back of the oven.
-"The scan couldn't find any pieces of the oven circuit board, so it left that empty.
-The oven doesn't have a circuit.
+"The scan couldn't find any pieces of the oven circuit board, so it left a space.
 But look at this circuit to the side - the scan found parts of it all over the room.
 I have no doubt it was near - or inside - the oven when it exploded.
 This isn’t the standard Hestia circuit board.
 Someone installed a home-built version.”

 “Can you move to the bedroom desk?” asked Araci.